DMZ Campaign (1969–1971): October

 On 2 October at 01:55 a unit of the 1st Brigade in a night defensive position 4 mi southwest of Con Thien was attacked by fire by a PAVN company.
-The unit returned fire supported by artillery and the PAVN withdrew leaving 14 dead and one captured and four individual and seven crew-served weapons; U.S. losses were one killed.
+The unit returned fire supported by artillery and the PAVN withdrew, leaving 14 dead and one captured and four individual and seven crew-served weapons; U.S. losses were one killed.
 On this day units from the 101st Airborne Division (Airmobile) arrived in Quảng Trị Province to replace the elements of the 3rd Marine Division which were withdrawing from South Vietnam in Operation Keystone Cardinal.
 At 16:00 a unit of the 3rd Brigade, 101st Airborne Division operating 5 mi north of the Rockpile engaged an entrenched PAVN platoon.
 The PAVN withdrew at 18:20; U.S. losses were two killed.
-On 3 October at 13:15 a unit of the 1st Brigade operating 6 mi northwest of Cam Lo was hit by mortar fire causing minimal damage.
+On 3 October at 13:15 a unit of the 1st Brigade operating 6 mi northwest of Cam Lo was hit by mortar fire, causing minimal damage.
 On 4 October at 18:50 a unit of the 101st Airborne operating 10 mi northwest of the Rockpile received fire from two PAVN squads, the unit returned fire and the PAVN withdrew after 15 minutes.

-On 6 October at 08:40 a unit of the 3rd Brigade, 101st Airborne operating 10 mi northwest of the Rockpile found a munitions cache containing 22 122mm rockets, 100 60mm mortar rounds, 132 82mm mortar rounds and two individual weapons.
-On 8 October an AH-1 Cobra helicopter gunship was shot down 11 mi southeast of Quảng Trị killing both crewmen.
+On 6 October at 08:40 a unit of the 3rd Brigade, 101st Airborne operating 10 mi northwest of the Rockpile found a munitions cache containing 22 122 mm rockets, 100 60 mm mortar rounds, 132 82 mm mortar rounds and two individual weapons.
+On 8 October an AH-1 Cobra helicopter gunship was shot down 11 mi southeast of Quảng Trị, killing both crewmen.
 On 9 October at 00:15 two PAVN platoons attacked the night defensive position of a unit of the 4th Marines 3 mi east of the Rockpile.
 The Marines returned fire supported by artillery and an AC-47.
-The PAVN withdrew at 01:35 leaving nine dead and two AK-47s; U.S. losses were eight killed.
-At 17:00 air cavalry from the 101st Airborne attacked ten PAVN 14 mi west-northwest of the Rockpile killing six; U.S. losses were one killed.
+The PAVN withdrew at 01:35, leaving nine dead and two AK-47s; U.S. losses were eight killed.
+At 17:00 air cavalry from the 101st Airborne attacked ten PAVN 14 mi west-northwest of the Rockpile, killing six; U.S. losses were one killed.